develengine/SAM-stdout/README.md

 in the year 1982 by Don't Ask Software (now SoftVoice, Inc.).
 It includes a Text-To-Phoneme converter called reciter and a Phoneme-To-Speech routine for the final output.
 It is so small that it will work also on embedded computers.
 On my computer it takes less than 39KB (much smaller on embedded devices as the executable-overhead is not necessary) of disk space and is a fully stand alone program.
-For immediate output it uses the SDL-library, otherwise it can save .wav files.
+For immediate output it uses the SDL-library, otherwise it can save .wav files and wrote to stdout.

 An online version and executables for Windows can be found on the web site: http://simulationcorner.net/index.php?page=sam